ericoporto/ags-manual-wiki/File.md

     File.Open("$CONFIGFILE$", eFileRead);

-Following *location tags* are supported:<br>
+Following *location tags* are supported:

+- `$DATA$`, which allows you to read files that are packaged inside the game package, originally from a directory specified in the General Settings, in the **Package custom data folder(s)** option, on the Compiler category.
-`$INSTALLDIR$`, which allows you to explicitly read files in the game installation directory.<br>
+- `$INSTALLDIR$`, which allows you to explicitly read files in the game installation directory.
-`$SAVEGAMEDIR$`, which allows you to write/read files in the save game directory.<br>
+- `$SAVEGAMEDIR$`, which allows you to write/read files in the save game directory.
-`$APPDATADIR$`, which allows you to write/read files to a folder on the system which is accessible by and shared by all users.
+- `$APPDATADIR$`, which allows you to write/read files to a folder on the system which is accessible by and shared by all users.
 The example of their use is below.
-`$DATA$`, which allows you to read files that are packaged inside the game package, originally from a directory specified in the General Settings, in the `Package custom data folder(s)` option.

 Examples:

+    File.Open("$DATA$/datadir/book.txt", eFileRead);
     File.Open("$INSTALLDIR$/game.dat", eFileRead);
     File.Open("$SAVEGAMEDIR$/userinfo.txt", eFileWrite);
     File.Open("$APPDATADIR$/scoretable.dat", eFileAppend);